 When selecting this, VoIP will not be used at all until you switch to another setting.

-With this selected, instead of sending the call to the Telebroad VoIP servers using the VoIP protocol, the TeleConsole will use your cellular connection for the call.
-Your phone will ring (outside the TeleConsole) and when you pick up the outgoing number will be dialed.
+With this selected, instead of sending the call to the Telebroad VoIP servers using the SIP protocol, the TeleConsole will directly use your cellular connection.
+Your phone will ring (outside the TeleConsole) and only when you pick up the outgoing number will be dialed.
 Remember that this setting consumes your mobile plan air time minutes!

 On the Fly Switch